someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

       <pre><code>   2022-11-08 04:20:06	TekDek	rich mb1
       2022-11-08 04:20:07	TekDek	fr</code></pre>

-      ❗ <strong>Remarks:</strong> (1) Just in case you think he started begging because of me, <a href="https://i.imgur.com/U29AACz.png">here is what he had been saying just minutes prior</a> — clearly a beggar; (2) No warnings issued to me by TekDek, whether he was around to witness the rain or not.
+      ❗ <strong>Remarks:</strong> (1) Just in case you think he started begging because of me, <a href="https://i.imgur.com/U29AACz.png">here is what he had been saying just minutes prior</a> — clearly a beggar; (2) No warnings issued to me by TekDek, whether he was around to witness the rain or not.<br><br>
     </details>

 18. <details><summary><code>2022-11-11 15:45:45	wantingsomeinfofirst	!RAlNON @JAMESCAMERON 5000</code></summary><br>